BlueBrain/insilico-vsdi/README.rst

 License
 -------

+Copyright (c) 2017-2021 Blue Brain Project/EPFL

 Blue Brain InsilicoVSDI is licensed under the terms of the GNU Lesser General Public License version 3, unless noted otherwise, for example, external dependencies.
 Refer to `COPYING.LESSER <https://github.com/BlueBrain/insilico-vsdi/blob/master/COPYING.LESSER>`__
 and `COPYING <https://github.com/BlueBrain/insilico-vsdi/blob/master/COPYING>`__ for details.

-Copyright (C) 2017-2020, Blue Brain Project/EPFL and contributors.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 3